This is an interview I gave some time ago about my book, “Be Special, Be Yourself for Teenagers”.

 Where can parents and teens find the book?

-In Australia, the book can be ordered in many book stores, including Angus and Robertson, but the easiest way is to order it from Be Happy in LIFE directly, because you can then buy it as an e-book too.
+In Australia, the book can be ordered in many book stores, including Angus and Robertson, but the easiest way is to order it online, because you can then buy it as an e-book too.